basarat/typescript-book/docs/promise.md

 ![](https://raw.githubusercontent.com/basarat/typescript-book/master/images/promise%20states%20and%20fates.png)

-Lets look at creating a promise.
+Let's look at creating a promise.
 Its a simple matter of calling `new` on `Promise` (the promise constructor).
 The promise constructor is passed `resolve` and `reject` functions for settling the promise state.

 ```ts
 const promise = new Promise((resolve, reject) => {